MyBitcoinFuture/.github/discussions/plugin-development-guide.md

 # 🔌 Plugin Development Guide

-Welcome to the MyBitcoinFuture plugin ecosystem!
-This guide will help you understand how to develop plugins for our platform.
+Plugin development guide for MyBitcoinFuture.
+Learn how to develop plugins for our platform.

 ## 🎯 What Are Plugins?